Raghu6798/Copilotkit_B2B_Sales_Automation_Agent/README.md

 ---

 ## Contact & Credits
--LangGraph Agent Development: The core LangGraph agent was built by Aymen Mir.
+- LangGraph Agent Development: The core LangGraph agent was built by Aymen Mir.
 For questions about the agent logic, tools, and backend implementation, contact him at aymenMir1001@gmail.com.
--CopilotKit AG-UI Implementation: The CopilotKit integration and frontend UI were implemented by Raghu Nandan.
+- CopilotKit AG-UI Implementation: The CopilotKit integration and frontend UI were implemented by Raghu Nandan.

 ## Acknowledgements